 This is the "the provided certificate or public key is issued by the local domain" option.
-This option has some usage constraints.
-It:

 - can be disabled with -no-domain. - It is enabled by default.

 DANE distinguishes certificates and public keys offered via the DNSSEC to trusted and local entities.
 This flag indicates that this is a domain-issued certificate, meaning that there could be no CA involved.